Villiers family: Descent

 The Villiers family were settled at Brooksby, Leicestershire, from at least 1235.
 In the early 13th century, the tenant of Brooksby, Gilbert de Seis, married a member of the Villiers family, a line of minor gentry of Norman descent.
 The estate remained in Villiers hands for the next 500 years.
 At this time Brooksby consisted of the hall, the nearby Church of St Michael and All Angels, Brooksby, a small number of peasants' houses and a field system with common land.

 In the 16th century, the family was represented by George Villiers († 1606), a minor gentleman who is said to have been a "prosperous sheep farmer".
 He was High Sheriff of Leicestershire in 1591, and a Knight of the shire for the county from 1604 until his death.
 He was knighted in 1593.

 Sir George Villiers was married twice, and left nine surviving children.
 Among the children from his first marriage were the eldest son, Sir William Villiers, 1st Baronet († 1629), who became the ancestor of the Villiers baronets; Edward († 1626), who became Master of the Mint and President of Munster; a daughter who married into the Boteler family; and another who married into the Washington family.
-Among the children from Sir George Villiers' second marriage to Mary (née Beaumont, † 1632) were George († 1628), the favourite of King James I of England who was eventually created Duke of Buckingham, and his sister Susan († 1652), who married the 1st Earl of Denbigh.
+Among the children from Sir George Villiers's second marriage to Mary (née Beaumont, † 1632) were George († 1628), the favourite of King James I of England who was eventually created Duke of Buckingham, and his sister Susan († 1652), who married the 1st Earl of Denbigh.
 According to Thomson, Sir George Villiers is an ancestor of sixteen British prime ministers, from the 3rd Duke of Grafton to David Cameron.

 Rise to wealth and influence

+George Villiers, 1st Duke of Buckingham, the favourite, and possibly lover, of King James VI and I.

 In August 1614, the then twenty-one-year-old George Villiers became the favourite of King James I of England, and remained in this position until the king's death in 1625.
 Under James's patronage, Villers advanced rapidly through the ranks of the nobility.
 In 1615 he was knighted as a Gentleman of the Bedchamber, and in 1616 elevated to the peerage as Baron Whaddon and Viscount Villiers.
 He was made Earl of Buckingham in 1617, then Marquess of Buckingham in 1618, and eventually Earl of Coventry and Duke of Buckingham in 1623.
 Buckingham was the king's constant companion and closest advisor.
 Even after James I's death, Buckingham remained at the height of royal favour under Charles I, until he was assassinated in 1628.
 Buckingham was buried in Westminster Abbey, while his titles passed to his son George (1628–1687), upon whose death they became extinct.